TenaciousBen/angularjs-pair/readme.md

 # Frotend Pair Programming

+## Versions

+This test can be completed in ECMAScript 5 or ECMAScript 6.
+For the ES5 version of the test, edit the /FE/ES5 project and use the pair5.luxtripper.co.uk test site.
+For the ES6 version of the test, edit the /FE/ES6 project and use the pair6.luxtripper.co.uk test site.

 ## Process

 1. Create your own branch
 2. Do as much of the test as you can within the hour
 3. Commit regularly, then push at the end
 4. Run gulp from powershell/command line each time you make a change
-5. Navigate to pair.luxtripper.co.uk to access your site!
+5. Navigate to pair6.luxtripper.co.uk to access the ES6 version of the site, or pair5.luxtripper.co.uk for the ES5 version of the site!
 (We've already set up an IIS host for you; we're awesome like that.)

 ## Tasks